exoplatform/exo-documentation/docs/LDAP.rst

 but they are unable to sign in eXo Platform.
 More exactly, they do not have access permission to any pages.

-There are additional steps to allow them to sign in.
-You can choose either of two approaches:
+Additional steps should be done to allow them to sign in:

--  **Manually adding users to the appropriate groups**
+-  **Manually add users to the appropriate groups**

    It is performed in the :ref:`User and Group Management Page <ManagingYourOrganization.ManagingUsers>` (http://[your\_host]:[your\_port]/portal/g/:platform:administrators/administration/management).